 AXA Health Max insures people until the age of 100 years against 56 major illnesses and provides cash representing 20% (of and deductible to the total amount) for 18 minor illnesses that can be claimed twice for different sickness.
 The face amount minus minor illness claims is paid on diagnosis of major illness, death, or maturity on age 100 years, whichever comes first.

-Over the years, the Advanced Health Fund accumulates which can be used starting at age 70 years which can be withdrawn (and deducted from the benefit amount) to finance certain life events.
+Over the years, the Advanced Health Fund accumulates and starting at age 70 years it can be withdrawn (and deducted from the benefit amount) to finance certain life events.
 Payment is flexible with the following options: 10 years, 20 years or until the age of 65 years old.

 3. AXA Health Start